General Information for Applicants to all Colleges and Universities

 High School Transcript

 The transcript must present the applicant's record for grades 9-11.
-Depending on the deadline, the transcript may also reflect the 7th semester (first half of senior year).
+Depending on the deadline, the transcript may also reflect up to two trimesters of their senior year.
 A transcript is official if it is sent directly by the high school to the college/university or sealed by the school and mailed or delivered by the applicant.
 If the applicant opens the envelope, it is no longer official.

 Test Scores: SAT I or ACT